Find Affordable College Courses

 Montgomery, AL

-Alabama State University came in at #7 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in Alabama ranking.
+Alabama State University ranked #7 on this year’s Most Popular Special Education Bachelor’s Degree Schools in Alabama list.
 Alabama State is a small public school located in the medium-sized city of Montgomery.

 Of the 5 students majoring in special ed at Alabama State, 20% are male and 80% are female.

-Read full report on Special Education at Alabama State University
+Full Special Education at Alabama State University Report

-University of Alabama in Huntsville landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
-Located in the medium-sized city of Huntsville, UAH is a public college with a moderately-sized student population.
+With a ranking of #9, University of Alabama in Huntsville did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
+Located in the city of Huntsville, UAH is a public school with a moderately-sized student population.

 Read More…

-Full Special Education at University of South Alabama Report
+Read full report on Special Education at University of South Alabama

 Best Special Education Colleges in the Southeast Region